Gear Reviews

 4. Battery Capacity and Range

 Battery life determines how far you can ride before needing a recharge.
-Budget electric mountain bikes generally come with 36V or 48V lithium-ion batteries, offering a capacity of around 10Ah to 14Ah.
+Cheapest electric mountain bikes generally come with 36V or 48V lithium-ion batteries, offering a capacity of around 10Ah to 14Ah.
 This translates to a range of approximately 25 to 50 miles, depending on rider weight, terrain, and pedal assist level.

 When evaluating battery specs, keep in mind: